TimBenjamin/adventofcode2020/README.md

 # Advent of Code, 2020

 My solutions for this year's AoC.
-I am using Go as a way of learning Go.
+I am using it as a way of learning Go.

 ## Progress:
 - Day 1: very nice + big success (got tempted to over-engineer)